Casting a BAIT for Offline and Online Source-free Domain Adaptation: Experiments

+We also report results with different $\tau$.
+In all experiments, we have set $\tau$ as to select half of the \textit{current batch} as certain and uncertain set.
+Here, in Tab.~\ref{tab:aba_tau}, we also choose $\tau$ to select 100\%, 75\% or 25\% of the \textit{current batch} as the {uncertain} set, the results show our method is not very sensitive to the choice of this hyperparameter, we posit that this is because of the random mini-batch sampling where the same image can be grouped into both certain and uncertain set in different batches during training.

-\textbf{Embedding visualization.} Fig.~\ref{fig:cm_tsne} (top) shows the t-SNE visualization of target features obtained with the source model and after adaptation with BAIT.
+\textbf{Embedding visualization.} Fig.~\ref{fig:cm_tsne} shows the t-SNE visualization of target features obtained with the source model and after adaptation with BAIT.
 Target features form more compact and clear clusters after BAIT than in the source model, indicating that BAIT produces more discriminative features.
-We also show the class prototype (red points), which shows target features indeed cluster around the corresponding prototypes.
+We also show the class prototypes (red points) which are the weights of classifier $C_1$, it shows target features cluster around the corresponding prototypes.

-\textbf{Confusion matrices.} Fig.~\ref{fig:cm_tsne} (bottom) shows the confusion matrices of both the source model and BAIT for the two subtasks A$\rightarrow$W and W$\rightarrow$A on Office-31.
-They show that BAIT results in significantly fewer misclassifications, further verifying the effectiveness of our method.